 - What Happened to the Mouse?:

 - Who created demon_debug?
 Was he/she in one of the villages that disappeared?
 Or maybe met a smart enough enemy?
 No answer.

 - What happened to Soviet agents smuggling meteorological computer in Cursed after wizards stole it leaving a pile of gold?
 This one is answered in Quested — see The Mafiya.

 - Will Not Tell a Lie: Words have more power in the World, thus being truthful and keeping promises is Serious Business, especially for wizards.
 Wiz is rather lax about his promises most of the first book and somewhat in the second, thus locals may treat him as an untrustworthy scum.
 His liberal use of metaphors doesn't help — their only purpose seems to be to confuse people.
 Eventually Wiz (and then Danny) learn to keep promises, but metaphors keep creating problems.
 See Blunt Metaphors Trauma.

 - Year Inside, Hour Outside/Year Outside, Hour Inside: Time passes much more slowly inside the fairy realm; this is apparently June's backstory, and she's pretty traumatized by it.
-She panics in the second book when the heroes use a spell that doubles the hours of the night for them order to get their work done faster, even though that's the opposite effect.
+She panics in the second book, when the heroes use a spell that doubles the hours of the night to get their work done faster, even though that's the opposite effect.